Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 # **Bad Debt Prediction**

+Overview

-Built a bad-debt prediction system to identify high-risk credit applicants before approval using WoE–IV, SMOTE, and ensemble models, evaluated via ROC-AUC and KS.
-Enabled explainable risk bands with MLflow tracking and PSI/CSI monitoring for production readiness.
+Built a bad-debt prediction system to identify high-risk credit applicants before approval using WoE–IV feature engineering, SMOTE for class imbalance, and ensemble models (Logistic Regression, Random Forest, XGBoost, CatBoost).
+Evaluated model performance using ROC-AUC, KS Statistic, and Gini.
+Implemented explainable risk bands (Low/Medium/High) for credit decision support, integrated experiment tracking with MLflow, and deployed the model using a Streamlit scoring interface on AWS EC2 for real-time prediction and monitoring with PSI/CSI drift detection.

 ---